 Sponsor.
 Representative for Texas's 8th congressional district.
 Republican.

 Length: 34 pages

-This bill was introduced on July 27, 1995, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 27, 1995, in a previous session of Congress, but it did not receive a vote.

 Jul 27, 1995

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 2131 (104th) was a bill in the United States Congress.